bitpesa/api-documentation/transaction-flow.md

 }
 ```

-As shown the response contains a lot of information, the most important are the following:
+As shown, the response contains a lot of information, the most important are the following:

 ### id